EsriDevEvents/authentication-in-arcgis-2022/README.md

 - [Application credentials](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/application-credentials/)
 - [Other authentication methods](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/other-authentication-methods/)

-There are 5 projects here that demonstrate 3 of the authentication methods:
+There are 6 projects here that demonstrate 3 of the authentication methods:

 - [esm-api-key-demo](./esm-api-key-demo/README.md) demonstrates using [API keys](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/api-keys/) with basemaps and routing services in an [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) browser-based application using ES modules.
 - [arcgis-rest-js-auth](./arcgis-rest-js-auth/README.md) demonstrates using [ArcGIS identity](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/) with OAuth 2.0 to log a user in with [ArcGIS REST JS](https://developers.arcgis.com/arcgis-rest-js/) browser-based application using Vite.
 - [esm-user-login-demo](./esm-user-login-demo/README.md) demonstrates using [ArcGIS identity](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/arcgis-identity/) with OAuth 2.0 to log a user in to use basemaps and routing services in an [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) browser-based application using ES modules.
+- [nodejs-app-credential-example](./nodejs-app-credential-example/README.md) is an implementation of the application credentials Node.js example code shown on [ArcGIS application credentials](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/application-credentials/).
 - [esm-app-token-demo](./esm-app-token-demo/README.md) demonstrates using [ArcGIS application credentials](https://developers.arcgis.com/documentation/mapping-apis-and-services/security/application-credentials/) with a back-end server and OAuth 2.0 to get an application token to use basemaps and routing services in an [ArcGIS API for JavaScript](https://developers.arcgis.com/javascript/) browser-based application using ES modules.
 This project requires a running server to handle the token negotiation, and there are two options provided here:

     - [nodejs-app-token-server-demo](./nodejs-app-token-server-demo/README.md) is a server written with Node.js.